-Both the restriction of air flow (which prevents root respiration) around the roots and root rot from too much moisture turn the orchids leaves yellow and cause them to wilt.
+Both the restriction of airflow (which prevents root respiration) around the roots and root rot from too much moisture turns the orchid leaves yellow and cause them to wilt.
 Flowers can also fall off as an early sign of stress.

 This results in the roots of the orchid turning from a healthy and plump green or light grey color to shriveled grey roots which eventually die back.

-The less healthy roots the orchid has the less water and nutrients they can uptake and transport around the plant and causing the leaves to wilt, turn yellow and die back.
+The less healthy roots the orchid has the less water and nutrients they can uptake and transport around the plant causing the leaves to wilt, turn yellow, and die back.

 Therefore your orchid could be planted in the correct potting medium but the pine bark has broken down and no longer retains the same aerated and well draining structure which leads to the leaves wilting and turning yellow because of root rot.